The SEC’s Power To Enforce SEC Whistleblower Protection Rules

 - Company sanctioned for trying to uncover identity of SEC whistleblower.

-- Company sanctioned for requiring employees to waive their rights to SEC whistleblower awards in separation agreements.
+- Company sanctioned for requiring employees to waive their rights to SEC whistleblower awards.

 - SEC fines company $1.4 million for retaliating against internal whistleblower.